GoogleChrome/developer.chrome.com/site/pt/blog/new-in-devtools-102/index.md

 <!-- ### Commit live expression with Enter {: #live-expression } -->
 ### Enter para enviar uma *live expression*  {: #live-expression }
 <!-- Once you finish typing a [live expression](/blog/new-in-devtools-70/#watch), you can click `Enter` to commit it.
 Previously, hitting Enter resulted in adding new lines.
 This is inconsistent with other parts of the DevTools.  -->
 Quando você terminar de digitar uma [live expression](/blog/new-in-devtools-70/#watch), você pode apertar `Enter` para enviá-la.
 Anteriormente, apertar `Enter` resultava na adição de novas linhas.
-Isso é inconsistente com outras partes do DevTools.
+Isso era inconsistente com outras partes do DevTools.
 <!-- To add a new line in the **live expression** editor, use `Shift` + `Enter` instead. -->
 Para adicionar uma nova linha no editor de **live expressions** use `Shift` + `Enter`.